No-Cry Sleep Method Myth

 The idea of a "no-cry" sleep method for infants and toddlers is a myth because it doesn't align with the natural developmental needs of young children.
 While gentle sleep training methods can help establish healthy sleep routines and reduce crying, parents need to approach the process with realistic expectations and a focus on responsive parenting.

 While a no-cry sleep method is a myth, sleep training methods don't have to mean hours of tears.
 Sleep training methods can vary greatly.
 Some sleep methods have more/less parental involvement.
 Other methods will have more/less tears.
-Parental goals and philosophies will vary as well such as some parents would like to keep nursing at night, while others are looking to wean.
-What method is used will depend on the child's health, temperament, and development, parents’ philosophy/goals, and the sleep consultant's ability to individualize the sleep plan to meet those goals.
+Parental goals and philosophies will also vary; for example, some parents would like to keep nursing at night while others are looking to wean.
+The method will depend on the child's health, temperament, and development, the parents’ philosophy/goals, and the sleep consultant's ability to individualize the sleep plan to meet those goals.

 If you'd like more information on Intuitive or Gentle sleep training methods, you can find it HERE.